Loch Lomond Dining Ideas

 The Helensburgh Market in the Square is held regularly on the second Saturday of each month, with lots of delicious food and drink from local producers.

 If you're out and about in Helensburgh or taking the Clyde Sea Lochs Trail, don't forget to pop in to award-winning La Barca or Cattle and Creel to refuel or try the chef's specialities at Riverhill Courtyard.
-Pay a visit to recently opened Sugar Boat for breakfast, lunch, dinner or a delicious cream tea.

 Summer holiday season is the perfect time to try something new: sample a dram at Glengoyne Distillery or Auchentoshan Distillery, or try some delicious locally brewed beers from Loch Lomond Brewery, available locally, at many bars and restaurants.